-If you’re here, you probably know that prioritizing employee wellbeing is essential to create a thriving and productive work environment.
+If you’re here, you probably know that prioritising employee wellbeing is essential to create a thriving and productive work environment.
 It is important for organisations to do what they can to help take care of all facets of people’s health and wellness.
 But not all workplace wellbeing initiatives are effective or inclusive to a diverse workplace.
 It is important to assess what initiatives work and what initiatives don’t, and furthermore to determine why certain initiatives fall short.

 To get more insights, we recently chatted with Lee Chambers for the third episode of season two of The Exclusion Exchange series.